 4. Polynesian Cultural Center

 Hawaii's "Disneyland" serves easily digestible Polynesian culture - here you hang a flower wreath around your neck and there will be dance, food and culture from all the Polynesian islands.
-A full day excursion from Waikiki that should end with a luau with whole roasted pig and hula.
+A full day excursion from Waikiki that should end with a luau with whole roasted pig and blasphemy.

 5. Eat shrimps from a shrimp truck

-Outside Hale'iwa and Kahuku on Oahu's north coast, there are several shrimp farms, and what's better than eating fresh, garlic-fried shrimp straight from a food truck?
+Outside Hale'iwa and Secretary on Oahu's north coast, there are several shrimp farms, and what's better than eating fresh, garlic-fried shrimp straight from a food truck?
 On the border of a tourist trap, but despite the number of visitors, it is clearly worth stopping here and eating a plate of deliciously buttery prawns with your fingers.
 Good is always good, right?

 At the folded volcanic rocks lie beautiful Byodo-in Temple.
 A replica of a 900-year-old temple in Kyoto, the temple is built in memory of the first Japanese migrants to Hawaii.
 Well worth a visit for the beautiful garden and koi ponds.